01 of 15

 Do you have hardwood or tile floor surfaces?
-Not only do these foam puzzle floor mats make hard surfaces soft, they can also teach children about letter and numbers while using their motor skills.
+Not only do these foam puzzle floor mats make hard surfaces soft, but they can also teach children about letter and numbers while using their motor skills.
 Because of the design of the squares, they can also be attached together to make cubes and other 3 dimensional designs.
 These puzzles are a great investment that can meet the needs and interests of children as they grow and develop.
 The surface allows them to be easily wiped clean.Continue to 14 of 15 below.

 14 of 15

 If your children like puzzles, but you are looking for a way for them to do puzzles on-the-go, depending upon which tablet or device your family owns, there are hundreds of children's apps that offer children the ability to complete puzzles at varying levels, based upon their interests.